PS-Vijay-Godhasara/Git-exercises/README.md

 4. Apply the stashed changes back to your working directory.
 5. Drop the stash once the changes are successfully applied.

 Complete each exercise by following the steps provided.
-For each exercise, we have already created a separate folder.
+For each exercise, create a separate folder of exercise.
 Inside each folder, create a .txt file for the exercise and add the corresponding Git commands.
 Once you've completed this, push your changes to the repository.